rootkill-g/linux_kernel_device_drivers/README.md

 compiling the kernel with `menuconfig` or another way (that's another rabbit hole we'll be going down with later).

----
-**_NOTE:_** Not All Device Drivers are to be necessarily to be compiled with The Linux kernel but only few are to be such as CPU drivers, Memory Controllers and a few others which are atomically necessary for boot process to complete successfully.
+> **NOTE:** Not All Device Drivers are to be necessarily to be compiled with
+> The Linux kernel but only few are to be such as CPU drivers, Memory
----
+> Controllers and a few others which are atomically necessary for boot process
+> to complete successfully.

-- For the purpose of it, we'll need some tools on our system, I hope you're using Fedora Linux too, so run the following command on your terminal :
+> For the purpose of it, we'll need some tools on our system, I hope you're
+> using Fedora Linux too, so run the following command on your terminal :

 ```bash
 sudo dnf install kernel-devel gcc make